Liberia: Types of Company

-There is no requirement for a Liberian corporation to file the names of directors or officers (Liberian corporations, based on US law, require officers to be appointed) or to file information about issued capital or shareholders.
+There is no requirement for a Liberian corporation to file the names of directors or officers (as in US law, Liberian corporations require officers to be appointed) or to file information about issued capital or shareholders.

-Filing requirements for a registered business company include directors, secretary and shareholders, with a requirement to file changes within 30 days and an annual filing (included in the arrangements for payment of the annual tax and fee of USD450, at the time of writing).
+For a registered business company, filing requirements include directors, secretary and shareholders, with a requirement to file changes within 30 days and an annual filing (included in the arrangements for payment of the annual tax and fee of USD450, at the time of writing).

 There is no requirement to file accounts for any type of Liberian entity.
 The normal books of record of a legal entity and financial records should be maintained to reflect the entity's financial status and to satisfy the obligation to disclose information to, for example, the shareholders.
-The records can be maintained in any location selected by the directors/managers and can be in paper or maintained electronically.
+The records can be maintained in any location selected by the directors/managers and can be on paper or in electronic form.

-Certificates of goodstanding and certified copies of filed documents are available, both to the entity and to a third party.
-In the case of a corporation or a registered business company, the corporation or company may request an extended certificate of goodstanding, to include information specified by the corporation/company and which has been the filed with the Registrar (e.g., the names of directors, in the case of a corporation, by way of a voluntary filing of a certificate of election).
+Certificates of good standing and certified copies of filed documents are available, to both the entity and a third party.
+In the case of a corporation or a registered business company, the corporation or company may request an extended certificate of good standing, to include information specified by the company and which has been the filed with the registrar (e.g. the names of directors, in the case of a corporation, by way of a voluntary filing of a certificate of election).

-All documents filed must be in the English language (or if not in English be accompanied by a certified translation, but both the English and the "foreign" version are filed documents and can be used as official extracts from the Registry) and be properly executed (notarised and apostiled or legalised by a Liberian consul or Special Agent of the Bureau of Maritime Affairs (available at every LISCR office).
+All documents must be filed in English (or if not, accompanied by a certified translation) and be properly executed (notarised and apostilled or legalised by a Liberian consul or special agent of the Bureau of Maritime Affairs (available at every LISCR office).